prisma/prisma1/docs/1.13/03-Tutorials2/06-Deploy-Prisma-Servers/05-AWS-Fargate.md

 **2.2.1.
 Set the ManagementApiSecret parameter**

 The **ManagementApiSecret** is used to ensure only authorized people can deploy services to your Prisma server.
-The CLI needs to provide a JWT that was generated based on this secret when accessing the Prisma server (e.g. when you're running `prisma deploy`).
+The CLI needs to provide a JWT that was generated based on this secret when accessing the Prisma server (e.g. when you're running `prisma1 deploy`).

 For the purpose of this tutorial we're choosing `protecting-my-prisma-server` as the value for **ManagementApiSecret**.